mewband12/mewband12/README.md

 ### Hi there 👋,
-- 🔭 I’m currently working on a Master degree in Environmental Data Science and Machine Learning and an education startup.
+- 🔭 I’m currently working on BarcSnap and RevEd
-Please have a look at my second github account used during my master degree: edsml-e9f182c7
 - 🌱 I’m currently learning FullStack development